-STNM Board of Directors
+STNM Board of Directors (2026-2027)

 STNM’s all-volunteer Board of Directors is elected by the STNM membership yearly.
 The Annual Membership Meeting is held each March and regular Board Meetings are held each quarter for the remainder of the year.
 Our members are welcome to attend the Annual membership and quarterly board meetings.

-2025-26 annual meeting schedule/zoom link
+2026-27 annual meeting schedule/zoom link

 The ANNUAL MEETING OF STORYTELLERS OF NEW MEXICO and installation of new officers will take place on

-Meeting ID: 338 830 8269 Passcode: 6974
+MEETING ID: 338 830 8269 PASSCODE: 6974

-2025/2026 stnm board of directors
+2026-2027 stnm board of directors

 DUSTY DEEN - ALBUQUERQUE